 Your 50s, a Great Age for Women

-Our society, always looking for labels and stereotypes, often talks about the midlife crisis and the complex arrival of your 50s in women.
+So, you’re approaching your 50s, or maybe you’ve already arrived!
+Our society, always looking for labels and stereotypes, often talks about the midlife crisis and the complex years that our 50s are supposed to be.

 This is when you must confront and rethink many aspects of your life, especially with the onset of menopause.